 Journal of Social and Management Sciences

 Prajnan is a quarterly double blind refereed journal of social management sciences with a special reference to banking and finance.
 It has completed 45 years of service in disseminating new ideas and research works in various areas of social sciences.
-The journal is listed in EBSCO.
+The journal is listed in EBSCO and Proquest.
 Prajnan is in the UGC approved list of Academic Journals.
 The journal reference in UGC list is 41904.
 It has also been attached with global dissemination services provided by SSRN and IDEAS Repec.

 Objectives of the Journal: